 Casualty Losses: Fires, flooding, mold infestations, or other casualties could materially and adversely affect the Project, even if we carry adequate insurance.
 Climate change has increased the risk of unusual and destructive weather events.
-Even if insurance proceeds are available, Three East Main Property LLC and its owners, will have rights to first receive such condemnation proceeds and there is no guaranty the members of the Company will be repaid therefrom.

 Uninsured Losses: We will try to ensure that the Project is covered by insurance against certain risks, including fire.
 However, we may not carry insurance against the risk of natural disasters like earthquakes or floods, and there might be other risks that cannot be insured or cannot be insured at affordable premiums.
 Further, it is possible that we may accidentally allow our insurance to lapse.
 If the Project was damaged or destroyed as a result of an uninsured or under-insured risk, the Company could suffer a significant loss.